ministryofjustice/cloud-platform-tools-image/README.md

   - `ruby`
   - `terraform`
   - `aws-iam-authenticator`
-- the CircleCI build image includes:
-  - `aws`
-  - `helm`
+  - `setup-kube-auth`
-  - `kubectl`
+  - `tag-and-push-docker-image`

-## Tagging

-Docker images are tagged using the git commit SHA and are available at [DockerHub](https://hub.docker.com/r/ministryofjustice/cloud-platform-tools)

-For the base image, the latest version is also tagged as `latest`.
-For the CircleCI images, the git commit SHA is suffixed with `-circleci`, the latest version is tagged as `circleci`.
+## Building and tagging the tools image

+A github action builds the tools image and pushes it to [DockerHub](https://hub.docker.com/r/ministryofjustice/cloud-platform-tools) whenever a new release is defined in github.

+The image is tagged with the release number.

-## CircleCI
+## setup-kube-auth

-The CircleCI image is based on the upstream `docker` image and includes `setup-kube-auth` (also set as the entrypoint) which aims to simplify using `kubectl` on CircleCI.
+This is a bash script that automates the process of authenticating to the cloud platform, for use in automated build pipelines.

-For each "environment" (kuberenetes context) that's required in CircleCI, it expects to find the following environment variables:
+For each "environment" (kuberenetes context) that's required in your build pipeline, the script expects to find the following environment variables:

 - `KUBE_ENV_XYZ_NAME`, the name of the cluster (which also determines its host)
 - `KUBE_ENV_XYZ_NAMESPACE`, the namespace to target in that cluster